davidmalcolm/texi2rst/output/certain-changes-we-don't-want-to-make.rst

   Sometimes people say that defining ``__STDC__`` in a compiler that does not completely conform to the ISO C standard somehow violates the standard.
 This is illogical.
-The standard is a standard for compilers that claim to support ISO C, such as gcc -ansi-not for other compilers such as plain :command:`gcc`.
+The standard is a standard for compilers that claim to support ISO C, such as :samp:`gcc -ansi`-not for other compilers such as plain :command:`gcc`.
 Whatever the ISO C standard says is relevant to the design of plain :command:`gcc` without :option:`-ansi` only for pragmatic reasons, not as a requirement.